Octelys/organizer/README.md

 1. Read `OPENAI_API_KEY` and `WORKING_DIR` from the environment.
 2. Use `os.ReadDir` to list all files in `WORKING_DIR` and print them.
 3. Build a natural-language prompt enumerating those filenames.
-4. Call the OpenAI Chat Completions API via the official Go SDK (`github.com/openai/openai-go/v3`) with that prompt.
+4. Call the OpenAI Chat Completions and Responses APIs via the official Go SDK (`github.com/openai/openai-go/v3`).
-5. Expect the model to respond with a JSON array (e.g. `["page_01.png", "page_02.png", ...]`).
+5. Expect the model to respond with a JSON array (e.g. `["page_01.png", "page_02.png", ...]`) describing the correct order.
 6. Use `encoding/json` to unmarshal the JSON string into a `[]string` slice (`orderedFiles`).
+7. (Optional extension) Upload the cover image and call the Responses API with the image attached to infer a publication month/year.

 You can then extend the program to: